Santa Belly Oreos are cute and easy-to-make! These festive and colorful treats are perfect for any type of holiday gathering!

 - cookie sheet

-- stand mixer OR hand mixer and mixing bowl
+- stand mixer OR hand mixer and glass mixing bowl

 - double boiler